sav-che/TL-2/Authors/Anderson, Edgar (Shannon) {std. E. Anderson}.md

-> [!cite] BHL link: this entry starts at [page 108](https://www.biodiversitylibrary.org/item/103858#page/120/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 108](https://www.biodiversitylibrary.org/page/33264835) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Anderson, Edgar \[Shannon\], (1897-1969), American biosystematist and geneticist, studied at Michigan Agricultural College \[h.t.
 State Univ.\], and at Harvard University, at Bussey Institution 1919-1922, Dr. Sc.
 Harvard 1922, with the Missouri Botanical Garden and the Henry Shaw School of Botany, Washington University, St. Louis 1922, studied at the John Innes Institution (England) 1929-1930 with J.B.S.
 Haldane and R.A.
 Fisher, returned to St. Louis 1930, "Arborist" at the Arnold Arboretum, Jamaica Plain, Mass.
-1930-1935; from 1935 definitively at the Missouri Botanical Garden, 1954-1957 as director. (*E. Anderson*).
+1930-1935; from 1935 definitively at the Missouri Botanical Garden, 1954-1957 as director.
+**Abbreviated name**: *E. Anderson*

 #### Herbarium and types